ricomoss/python-april-2014/class2/README.md

 There were a few concepts introduced in the first class that we'll review shortly before we expand.
 If you took the time to do the advanced exercises you may have run into some concepts we didn't discuss.
 Let's do that now.

-9. We used a Python ``max()`` built-in function.
+In exercise 9 we used the Python ``max()`` built-in function.
 Python has dozens of built-in functions and you are encouraged to use them whenever you can.
 Without going into too much detail let's just say the Python team has optimized these built-in functions to be very efficient (much more efficient than your code would be).
 In the case of finding the max value with ``for`` or ``while`` loops you'll be magnitudes of order slower than using Python's ``max()`` built-in function.
-You can find more information about Python's built-in functions on the official `Python website <http://docs.python.org/3.3/library/functions.html>`_
+You can find more information about Python's built-in functions on the official Python website (http://docs.python.org/3.3/library/functions.html).

-10. We spliced the list using the following syntax.
+In exercise 10 we spliced the list using the following syntax.

     In[1]: my_obj[start:end]